wJABBERWOCKw/Mushroom-Classification-Adaboost/README.md

 there is no simple rule for judging a mushroom's edibility, such as "leaflets three, leave it be" for Poisonous Oak and Ivy.
 The main goal is to predict which mushroom is poisonous & which is edible.

+PROCESS FLOW

+Data Collection: A comprehensive dataset of mushroom samples with associated parameters and edibility labels is gathered.
+The dataset should encompass a diverse range of mushroom species and their various characteristics.

+Data Preprocessing: The collected dataset undergoes preprocessing steps to ensure its quality and suitability for training the classification model.
+This may involve handling missing values, normalizing features, and encoding categorical variables.

+Model Selection: The AdaBoost algorithm is chosen as the classification algorithm due to its ability to combine multiple weak learners (decision trees) to create a strong classifier.
+Decision trees are suitable base models as they can capture complex relationships between mushroom features.

+Training Phase: The dataset is divided into training and testing sets.
+The AdaBoost classifier is trained using the training set, where it iteratively adjusts the weights of the training samples to focus on difficult-to-classify instances.
+Decision trees are trained to minimize misclassification errors and optimize overall performance.

+Evaluation Metrics: The trained model is evaluated using various evaluation metrics, such as accuracy, precision, recall, and F1 score, to assess its performance.
+The goal is to achieve high accuracy and ensure reliable predictions.

+Web Application Development: The Flask web framework is utilized to develop the Mushroom Classification Web Application.
+The application provides a user-friendly interface where users can input mushroom parameters.